mverleg/voronoi/README.rst

 How to use
 -------------------------------

+To install:

+    cargo install voronoiify-image

+The most simple use is `voronoi my/img/path.png`.

+Several customization options can be found in `voronoi --help`.

+> Voronoiify
+> Group image into voronoi-based patches and assign the average color to each patch
+>
+> USAGE:
+>     voronoi [FLAGS] [OPTIONS] <IN_PTH>
+>
+> FLAGS:
+>     -h, --help       Prints help information
+>     -s, --show       Show the generated image using EOG
+>     -V, --version    Prints version information
+>
+> OPTIONS:
+>     -o, --output <OUT_PTH>           Path to store the generated file
+>     -r, --seed <SEED>                Random seed between 0 and 2^64 (exclusive)
+>     -c, --patch_size <PATCH_SIZE>    Average number of pixels per group
+>
+> ARGS:
+>     <IN_PTH>    Input png file to voronoiify

+The package is stable, but is not very rich in features.
+I.e. it is only tested with png images without alpha channels, and displaying the image is done with EOG.
+Pull requests are welcome!

+Development use:

 * Compile: `RUSTFLAGS="-C target-cpu=native" cargo build --release --bin voronoi-benchmark --bin voronoi`
 * Decrease size: `strip target/release/voronoi target/release/voronoi-benchmark`
 * Run: `target/release/voronoi resources/imgs/parrots.png --show`